Information and Facts about the Physical Bible

 260 in the New Testament.

-• There are 31,102 verses in the combined two testaments.
+A total of 31,102 verses are in the two combined testaments.

 23,145 in the Old Testament.